Le Krewe d'Etat: History and formation

 Krewe d'Etat's first inaugural parade was in 1998.
 Prior to organizing their own parade, a member of the krewe known simply as Unknown Spokesman said the group had covertly infiltrated Pegasus with some floats of their own.
-The krewe has historically paraded on the Friday prior to Fat Tuesday, immediately following Hermes.
+The krewe has historically paraded on the Friday prior to Fat Tuesday, immediately following the Mystic Krewe of Hermes.
 The parade route originally started at Magazine and Napoleon but now follows the traditional route that starts at Jefferson and Magazine, heading downtown to Magazine and Napoleon, then towards the lake on Napoleon to St. Charles, then heading downtown towards Lee Circle, around Lee Circle, and finally onto Canal Street.
 The procession includes traditional floats, Lieutenants on horseback, and flambeaux carriers.
 In 2013, d'Etat had 23 floats and roughly 450 riders.

 d'Etat's motto is "Vivite ut Vehatis.
 Vehite ut Vevatis," which roughly translates to "Live to Ride, Ride to Live."